Bruno-Falcao/Bruno-Falcao/README.md

  `Software Developer`

-I'm a backend developer with two years of experience, I have improved my skills in software development using different tecnologies like: Java, SpringBoot, Python, and FastApi.
-I also had the pleasure of participating in some full-stack projects, where I've gained experience leading teams and delivering successful results.

-I'm passionante by developing solutions that can be helpfull and efficient, i'm always looking for leaning new things , wheter through studying or getting my hands dirty and testing stuff myself.
+I'm passionante by developing and love learning new things to improve my skills to make the digital world more interesting and cool.
+This is how i see the technology, a tool to make the things easier and of course more funny.